The-Marcy-Lab-School/express-lab-to_do_list_db/README.md

 Because we have a DB now, we need to make sure that it's set up properly.

 ## .env file and variables
 In order to connect, we're relying on environment variables.
 Copy `.env.template` as a new `.env` file.
 There are already default values set, but change them if you need to.
 For example, if you've created a different database for this assignment, change the name from the default `postgres`.
+If you are using a Windows machine, you likely need to change the username and/or password.

 ## Migrations and Seeds